S3-working-group/s3-practical-guide/content/src/introduction/domain.md

 All domains are within the overall domain of an organization and may overlap and/or be fully contained within other domains.

-Domains are delegated to people (e.g. to a unit, department, team or individuals), who take responsibility for the domain, and act within its defined constraints on influence and autonomy.

 ![Domains may overlap and/or be fully contained within other domains](img/driver-domain/domains-in-organizations.png)

-##### Delegating Domains
+##### Delegating Responsibility for Domains

+{{define:delegation}}

+Responsibility for domains is delegated to people (e.g. to a unit, department, team or individuals), who then act within its defined constraints on influence and autonomy.

-Those delegating a domain (the _delegators_) still retain overall accountability for that domain, allocate **resources** and often define:
+Those delegating responsibility for a domain (the delegators) to others still retain overall accountability for that domain, allocate **resources** and often define:

 -   the **organizational need** the domain is designed to respond to
 -   **key responsibilities** (key deliverables, any critical risks to manage, other essential work and decision making being delegated)